hqc-destroy/auto-complete/README.md

 #### How can I get access?
 Sign up for the waitlist at [withfig.com](https://withfig.com?ref=github-autocomplete).
 Fig is currently in a private beta.
 We are onboarding batches of new users each week.

+#### Can I use Fig to build autocomplete for my team's internal scripts and CLI tools?
+Yes!
+Check out our guide on how to [get started building autocomplete specs](https://withfig.com/docs/autocomplete/getting-started).

 #### Did we miss something?
 Get in touch at hello@withfig.com or chat with us on [Slack](https://withfig.com/community)